Product Design ’05

 Allison hails from a suburb of Houston, Texas, but finds home in the stories and souls of people.
 She currently lives in Chicago, where she leads data analytics and vendor management for the global legal team at McDonald’s Corporation and studies part-time at University of Chicago Booth School of Business.
 Previously she has worked in consulting, legal operations and non-profit advocacy and prioritizes working on projects that matter with people who care.
 Having lived in Ujamaa and Okada on campus, co-produced student storytelling events on diversity, worked at the Queer Resources Center and served ASSU on Title IX matters, Allison values relationship-building and justice-oriented work with diverse members of the Stanford community.
-She finds peace in non-fiction books and good humor.
+She finds peace in non-fiction books, Jewish storytelling and good humor.

 Campus Relations & Events – Beyond Campus Committee